 The Boy Inside the Broken House

-SEO — Search Engine Optimization: the practice of making writing easier for search engines and readers to find.
+SEO: Search Engine Optimization, the practice of making writing easier for search engines and readers to find.

+That is the honest shape of it.
 Not sorrow with violins.
-Not noble suffering with a soft-focus window and one photogenic tear.
-This is the other kind.
-The unmarketable kind.
-The kind where a 51-year-old man in the shanty boondocks of Calcutta lies in bed and looks at the ceiling fan as if it is the only witness left in the case.
-Outside, someone is arguing about fish prices.
-A pressure cooker whistles.
-A stray dog gives a short lecture on civic failure.
-Somewhere a scooter coughs itself awake.
-The city has started its day, wearing a torn vest and supreme confidence.
+Not noble suffering arranged near a soft-focus window.
+This is the unmarketable kind, where a fifty-one-year-old man in the shanty boondocks of Calcutta looks at the ceiling fan as if it is the only witness left in the case.

-And I have not.
+And I have not started.

 That is the first humiliation.
 The world keeps moving even when your inner machinery has declared bandh.